-Jake's foster mom adores him!
+First posting: Jake's foster mom adores him!
 After two months, she provided this insight about his charming personality: He was taken to the shelter as a stray.
 We guess he is 10 years or older.
 Jake's coat is still growing back as he is recovering from a skin infection that caused hair loss.
 In addition to getting Jake's skin healthy he had a complete dentistry so his remaining teeth are nice and clean.
 He has severe vision loss and doesn't hear well either.
 His eyes do occasionally need drops to keep them moist.
-He has cherry eye in both eyes.
-He tolerates the drops but does not enjoy these.
-He gets around ok, but he can only manage a couple of steps in and out of the house.
+He has cher He gets around ok, but he can only manage a couple of steps in and out of the house.
 He is a gentle, easy going guy that enjoys someone sitting with him and giving him belly and back rubs.
 He rarely barks.
 He gets along great with everyone.
-He is very content to spend much of his day napping ( he especially likes to be outside napping when the day is nice) His other favorite pastime is eating!
+He is very content to spend much of his day napping ( he especially likes to be outside napping when the day is nice).
+His other favorite pastime is eating!
 He will perk up if he smells dinner!
 Jake would probably do best with someone with an easy going life style because he enjoys sleeping in and is a slow riser.
 He is very well house trained and is able to have run of the house while I am out.
 Jake does well with cats, and has wonderful social graces with other dogs of all ages and sizes.
 He is also fine with sweet, gentle children.
 But he would give up other dogs as companions if he had only a human, and he would be perfectly happy and content to be the one and only friend in your household.
 Interested?
 Please begin the process by submitting an application at www.friendsofcampbellcounty.org.

 Your message has been sent to Friends of Campbell County Animal Control.